 There have been cases of piercing and lifting of the corporate veil in first and second court instances, however this is still uneven and developing sphere of law and practice.
-There is no good profound precedence in this respect yet.
+There is no good profound precedence and no Supreme Court ruling in this respect yet.